website by vektor

 Do dogs prefer wet dog food?

-Many owners assume that if their dog were offered a choice between wet and dry dog food, they'd always opt for the wet as this is closer to their natural diet.
-This doesn't mean they wouldn't enjoy the dry food, if offered a choice between your custard cream and a dog biscuit, many dogs would not take the sensible option.
-With the variety of dog food available today, it's simply down to what you (and your dog) prefer.
+Many owners assume that if their dog were offered a choice between wet and dry dog food, they’d always opt for the wet as it looks closer to their natural diet.
+This doesn’t mean they wouldn’t enjoy the dry food; the variety available today is designed with dogs in mind and packed with wonderful fats and oils that attract even the fussiest of dogs.

 Wet foods are a popular choice for many dogs.
 As the cooking process kills all micro-organisms, wet dog food doesn’t need any added preservatives.
 However, as wet foods contain so much more water, the serving quantities are a little higher than dry dog food which can make them a more expensive option.
 Wet foods might also have a shorter shelf life due to the lack of preservatives, but this is easy to manage with a carefully scheduled shopping list or by taking advantage of our On Repeat ordering service.